Analysis | Republicans may be divided over Trump, but that’s of little solace to Biden and the Democrats

 But as with the 2019 report by special counsel Robert S. Mueller III into Russia’s interference in the 2016 election, possible collusion by the Trump campaign (he found plenty of contacts but no criminal conspiracy) and Trump’s efforts to obstruct the investigation, whatever the Jan.
 6 committee produces will be received through the prism of a partisan electorate.
 Few minds are likely to be changed by what the committee concludes in its report, however critical it might be for Trump and his acolytes.

 For Democrats who reveled in the RNC controversy and who would like to see Jan.
 6 and the former president’s lies about 2020 as front-line issues in the midterm elections, Republican pollster Kristen Soltis Anderson has a warning: “Nothing could be a bigger political gift to Republicans than a focus looking backward, litigating Jan.
 6 and continuing to bring it up,” she said.
-“Inflation, cost of living, things like crime: these are things people think are affecting their daily lives.”
+“Inflation, cost of living, things like crime: These are things people think are affecting their daily lives.”

 Democratic pollster Jeffrey Pollock, acknowledging the head winds his party faces, offered a counter-argument about Jan.
 6’s importance.
 “We know the general public thinks what happened on Jan.
 6 is terrible,” he said.
 “We know there is a significant faction on the right that thinks it was normal.
 It’s those suburban voters in particular who find the behavior to be atrocious.
 That’s where the political implications are and why [Senate Minority Leader] Mitch McConnell [R-Ky.] is trying to fight the fight of saying hold on.
 But he’s a lonely voice.”